McDonald Hobley: Childhood and early career

 Hobley (pronounced to rhyme with 'nobly') was born the son of Charles McDonald Hobley, the naval chaplain at the cathedral in Stanley, Falkland Islands, and his wife Gladys on 9 June 1917.
 He was christened Dennys Jack Valentine McDonald-Hobley and had an older sister.
 Hobley's grandfather and great-grandfather had also been clergymen.
 He was first educated at a preparatory school for children of English residents run by his father in Chile.
 The family moved to England when he was ten, and his father established a preparatory school in Burgess Hill.
 Hobley attended Brighton College, England, a public school, from 1931 to 1936.
 He represented the college in fives, hurdles and rugby, and was captain of the athletic, cricket, and fencing teams.

 He had become interested in the school dramatic society and made a decision to take up acting as a profession after it was suggested to him when he received positive reviews from local critics.
 Upon leaving college, he began his acting career as a character actor in repertory theatre at Theatre Royal, Brighton and at the Bath and Cambridge repertory companies.
 Hobley went under the stage names Val Blanchard and Robert Blanchard, using his mother's maiden name.
 He began in walk-on roles, before appearing in seven Gilbert and Sullivan operas, and touring before the Second World War in J. B. Priestley's Time and the Conways.

 War service

 During the Second World War, Hobley served as a gunner in the Royal Artillery from November 1939 and served four-and-a-half years as a Captain in the South East Asia Command.
 It was during this time that he shortened his name to McDonald Hobley, and preferred to be referred to as "Mac".
 He was involved in an ultimately abandoned plot to abduct Adolf Hitler and bring him to Britain.
-He attracted Lord Mountbatten's attention; Mountbatten seconded Hobley to the British Forces Broadcasting Service in Ceylon in the final months of the war.
+He attracted Lord Mountbatten's attention; Mountbatten seconded Hobley to the British Forces Broadcasting Service in Ceylon in the final months of the war, working at Radio SEAC.